-⊠ Check this box when all final proposed mitigation is described here, or the location of the mitigation information is referenced here.
+☑ Check this box when all final proposed mitigation is described here, or the location of the mitigation information is referenced here.

 □ No ⊠ Yes Mitigation Applicable law and how well it addresses the impact Expert agency participation Avoidance and Minimization Measures During siting and design, the Applicant took several measures to avoid and minimize impacts to botanical resources.
 The Applicant minimized impacts to shrub-steppe habitat and will avoid talus slopes (i.e., Priority Habitats).
-As described above, the Applicant sited the Project to avoid the population of the WDFW
+As described above, the Applicant sited the Project to avoid the population of the state sensitive Columbia milk-vetch documented during surveys conducted for the Project.
+WDFW Habitat Management Plan Per WAC 463-60-332(3) and consistent with requirements in the BCC 15.14.030 for the Applicant to provide a habitat assessment and discuss the habitat avoidance, minimization, and mitigation measures proposed for the Project, the Applicant has prepared a Draft Habitat Management Plan (Attachment M).
+This plan will provide details regarding mitigation measures for impacts to WDFW

-Are you proposing any mitigation, either required in rules or proposed for impacts?
+Are yo ou proposing any mitigation, either required in rules or proposed for impacts?

-state sensitive Columbia milk-vetch

-documented during surveys conducted for the

-Project

-- Hahitat Per WAC $463-60-332(3)$ and consistent with WDFW

-Management requirements in the BCC 15 14 030 for the

-Dlan Applicant to provide a babitat assessment

-Fian Applicant to provide a habitat assessment

-minimization and mitigation measures

-minimization, and miligation measures

-proposed for the Project, the Applicant has

-prepared a Draft Habitat Management Plan

-(Attachment IVI).
-This plan will provide details

-regarding mitigation measures for impacts to

-habitat types from Project construction and

-operation including impacts to "habitats and

-species off local importance" (i.e., shrub-

-steppe habitat), per BCC 15.14.030.

-A Final Habitat Management Plan will be

-prepared prior to construction.

-Revegetation Per RCW 17.10.140, the Applicant will EFSEC, Benton County

-and Noxious develop a Vegetation and Weed Management Noxious Weed Control

-Weed Control Plan with input from EFSEC and the Benton Board

-County Noxious Weed Control Board prior to

-construction.
-The Vegetation and Weed

-Management Plan (Attachment U) addresses

-noxious weed prevention and control actions

-that would be implemented to avoid and

-minimize the potential for introduction or

-spread of weeds from Project construction

-and operation.
-Measures that would be

-implemented include requirement for all

-equipment entering the site to be inspected

-for invasive plant species and cleaning as

-needed, to avoid the introduction of invasive

-plant species; revegetating temporarily

-disturbed areas as soon as practicable

-following disturbance to minimize conditions

-favorable to weed germination; using only

-certified weed-free seed mixes; and

-monitoring for and treating observed

-infestations of noxious weeds.

-Herbicide and pesticide applications will be

-conducted in accordance with manufacturer

-instructions and all federal, state, and local

-laws and regulations; herbicides will only be

-directly applied to localized spots and will not

-be applied by broadcasting techniques (RCW

-17.21).

-BMPs The Applicant will implement the Project's Ecology; WDFW

-ESCP, Construction SWPPP, and Permanent

-Stormwater Control Plan.
-These plans will

-help reduce erosion and impacts to

-vegetation.
+Revegetation and Noxious Weed Control habitat types from Project construction and operation including impacts to "habitats and species off local importance" (i.e., shrub- steppe habitat), per BCC 15.14.030.
+A Final Habitat Management Plan will be prepared prior to construction.
+Per RCW 17.10.140, the Applicant will develop a Vegetation and Weed Management Plan with input from EFSEC and the Benton County Noxious Weed Control Board prior to construction.
+Herbicide and pesticide applications will be conducted in accordance with manufacturer instructions and all federal, state, and local laws and regulations; herbicides will only be directly applied to localized spots and will not be applied by broadcasting techniques (RCW 17.21).
+EFSEC, Benton County Noxious Weed Control Board BMPs The Applicant will implement the Project's ESCP, Construction SWPPP, and Permanent Stormwater Control Plan.
+These plans will help reduce erosion and impacts to vegetation.
+Ecology; WDFW